-The Morton Arboretum is grounded in its mission along with its vision to be the leading center of tree expertise, inspiring the world to plant and protect trees.
-The Arboretum is future-focused and committed to trees, climate, sustainability, and inclusion.
+The Morton Arboretum is grounded in its mission along with its vision of a greener, healthier, more beautiful world where people and trees thrive together.
+The Arboretum is future-focused and committed to trees, people and communities, and scientific inquiry.